verida/blockchain-contracts/VDA-XP-Reward/README.md

 ### Verida contracts
 This contract depends on the following Verida contract:
 - `@verida/vda-verification-contract` : Used to manage the trusted signers and verify the `claimXPReward()` request
-- `@verida/did-registry-contract` : Used to check the `did` is registered in the mainnet
 - `@verida/erc20-contract` : VDA-ERC20 - Used in test script
 ### `verida-js ` packages
 This contract depends on the following `verida-js` packages: